For Teams

 Choose the AI wedge that earns belief fastest

-For most AI founders, the best wedge is the one that gets trusted fastest by a real buyer.
+For most AI builders, the best wedge is the one that gets trusted fastest by a real buyer.
 That usually means a narrower workflow, clearer ROI, and more obvious proof of pain.

 Research should keep shrinking the wedge until the story is sharp enough to test in public.